 (a) Definitions.
 The following words or phrases have the meaning indicated for purposes of this section:

-(1) Board member--A person who is appointed to the Drug Utilization Review Board (DUR Board).
+(1) Board member--A person who is appointed to the DUR Board.

+(2) Conflict of interest--A situation that arises wherein a board member has a financial relationship, ownership or financial interest, or other interest where the member is in a position to derive a personal benefit from action or decisions made in their professional capacity, with a third party.

+(3) DUR Board--Drug Utilization Review Board.

+(4) Entity--Includes an individual, a corporation, organization, business trust, estate, trust, partnership, association, and any other legal entity that may have business come before the DUR Board or before the Medicaid Vendor Drug Program.
+The term also includes an affiliate or associate of such an entity.

+(5) Family member or relative--An individual who is related within the third degree by consanguinity or within the second degree by affinity, as defined by the Government Code, Chapter 573, Subchapter B (concerning Relationships by Consanguinity or by Affinity).

-(2) Contractual relationship--A written or oral agreement between a board member and a third party that results in the payment of federally reportable income to the board member (i.e., income reported on IRS Form 1099 or Form W-2
+(6) Financial relationship--A written or oral agreement between a board member and an entity that results in the payment of federally reportable income to the board member (i.e., income reported on IRS Form 1099 or Form W-2).

-(3)Other interest--Involvement in the affairs of a third party that impairs or may be perceived as impairing a board member's independence of judgment regarding the board member's performance of duties for the DUR Board.
+(7) Other interest--Involvement in the affairs of an entity that impairs or may be perceived as impairing a board member's independence of judgment regarding the board member's performance of duties for the DUR Board.

-(4) Ownership interest--An equity interest in a third partywhere a board member exercises control over the selection of investments and any other financial interest whose value cannot be readily determined through reference to public records.
+(8) Ownership or financial interest--An equity interest in an entity where a board member exercises control over the selection of investments and any other financial interest whose value cannot be readily determined through reference to public records.

-(5) Third party--A pharmaceutical manufacturer or labeler with a product on the Texas Drug Code Index and any other entity engaged by the Health and Human Services Commission (HHSC)to assist in or in the administrationof the DUR Board.
+(9) Third party--A pharmaceutical manufacturer or labeler with a product on the Texas Drug Code Index and any other entity the Texas Health and Human Services Commission (HHSC) has engaged to assist in developing the preferred drug list or in administering of the DUR Program.

 (b) Policy.

-(1) Persons appointed to the DUR Boamust be free of personal financial interests and other relationships that may conflict with their duties as to the Medicaid DUR Program under Social Security Act §1927(g) and Texas Government Code §531.0735.
-Specifically, in accordance with Texas Government Code §531.0737, a board member must not have a contractual relationship with or an ownership interest or other interest in:
+(1) A board member may have a conflict of interest with DUR Board duties, if the board member or any family member or relative has:

-(A) a pharmaceutical manufacturer or labeler;or
+(A) a financial relationship with an entity;

-(B) an entity engaged by HHSC to assist in the development of the preferred drug lists or administration of the DUR Board.
+(B) an ownership or financial interest in a third party; or

+(C) any other interest.

+(2) To avoid a conflict of interest, a board member must:

+(A) disclose any relationship described in paragraph (1) of this subsection as described in subsection (c) of this section; and

-(2) Persons appointed to the DUR Board must disclose any apparent or potential conflict of interest under subsection (c) of this section and take affirmative steps to mitigate the effect of each conflict under subsection (d) of this section.
+(B) comply with any action the DUR Board or HHSC may require under subsection (d) of this section to mitigate the effect of any relationship disclosed.

 (c) Disclosure.

-(1) Each board member of or person under consideration for appointment to the DUR Board must report any new or existing contractual relationship, ownership interest, or other interest that the board member, the board member's parent, the board member's spouse, or the board member's son or daughterholds or acquires during the board member's tenure on the DUR Board or that was held or acquired during the two-year period that immediately precedes the board member's tenure.
+(1) A board member of or person under consideration for appointment to the DUR Board must report any new or existing financial relationship, ownership or financial interest, or other interest that the board member or their family member or relative, holds or acquires during the board member's tenure on the DUR Board or that was held or acquired during the two-year period that immediately precedes the board member's tenure.

-(2) A board member must report any conflict of interest on a form developed by HHSC.
+(2) A board member must report any relationships or interests described in paragraph (1) of this subsection within established timeframes to HHSC.

 (d) Mitigation.
-If the DUR Board orHHSC determines that a potential conflict of interest exists, the following actions are taken.
+If HHSC determines that a potential conflict of interest exists, the following actions are taken.

-(1) HHSC determines whether the potential conflict will impair the board member's exercise of independent judgmentand recommends appropriate action to the DUR Board.
-HHSC examines the extent of the potential conflict, the length of time the potential conflict existed, and the impact of the potential conflict on any matter on which the board member may be required to deliberate or discuss.
+(1) HHSC determines whether the potential conflict will impair the board member's exercise of independent judgment.

 (2) HHSC informs the board member and the DUR Board chair of its recommended action.